-London fire: Why don't we know how many died in Grenfell Tower? - BBC News
+Why don't we know how many died in Grenfell Tower?

 This has frustrated families, friends and residents who think the number will be much higher than the current number of confirmed missing and dead.

-In previous serious incidents, British authorities have overestimated numbers and a senior police officer has told the BBC they are now careful not to do this.
+In previous serious incidents, British authorities have overestimated numbers so police say they now take great care to avoid doing this.

 After the Paddington rail crash in October 1999, police said they thought 61 people were dead, however the final figure was 31.
-And two weeks after the Indian Ocean tsunami in December 2004, the government said 453 people were "highly likely" to be lost.
-The final number of those confirmed dead was 149.
+And two weeks after the Indian Ocean tsunami in December 2004, the government said 453 British people were "highly likely" to be lost.
+The final number of Britons confirmed dead was 149 (and thousands of others).

 Overestimating numbers can cause undue alarm to families waiting to hear about loved ones and it can damage confidence in the police.